jswope00/thesis-management/DEPLOY-DOCKER.md

 ## Environemnt file

-there must be a single `.env` file for all databases that is used by `docker-compose` while building and startup of containers.
+there must be a single `.env` file for all containers that is used by `docker-compose` while building and startup of containers.
 For example values check `.env-example`.

 ## NGINX